mave5/AIclub/tutorial/gan4mri.md

 It is noted that, initially, the generated images and masks are garbage.
 As training continious they become meaningful.  ![stacked network] (https://github.com/mravendi/AIclub/blob/master/figs/gan2.png).

+You can see the code here *[Jupyter Notebook] (http://nbviewer.jupyter.org/github/mravendi/AIclub/blob/master/tutorial/notebook/GAN_CMRI_32by32.ipynb)